 Occasionally, we hear tales of MBA applicants offered admission in a top business school with a 640 GMAT score.
 But in truth, accepting students with scores of 700+ is more the norm at the most competitive programs.
 So, should you automatically retake the GMAT if you don’t hit 700?

-Before you start to panic and become hung up on achieving the highest score possible, or fixate on the average GMAT score reported by the schools, we urge test-challenged clients to focus instead on aligning their scores within the 80 percent range.
+Before you start to panic and become hung up on achieving the highest score possible or fixate on the average GMAT score reported by the schools, we urge test-challenged clients to focus instead on aligning their scores within the 80 percent range.
 Schools usually list this information within their admitted class profile.

 Many experts in the test prep industry advise all students to plan on taking the test twice.
-If you score at or above your goal the first try, you can always cancel the second sitting.
+If you score at or above your goal on the first try, you can always cancel the second sitting.

 Remember, top schools want to see scores in the 80th percentile in the quantitative section.
 So if you score 100 percent in verbal and low in quantitative, you would want to retake the GMAT exam.
-This holds true especially if you don’t have a strong quantitative background outside of the GMAT.
+This holds, especially if you don’t have a strong quantitative background outside of the GMAT.

 What’s a “good enough” score?

 There is absolutely no reason to retake the GMAT when you score over 700.
 You’ve already proven you can handle the quantitative component of the curriculum.
 Now turn your focus toward ensuring all of the other parts of your application are as strong as possible.

 Keep in mind that this high number is primarily for those targeting a top-tier MBA program.
 If you scored a 680, the decision to retake should be carefully considered.
 You may be better off focusing on your essays or coaching recommenders instead.
 Applicants looking at programs in the top 20 or 50 should check the average scores of admitted students to determine their personal target GMAT score.